Rookie Kubalik scores twice, Blackhawks beat Ducks 4-2

 Rakell cut it to 3-2 at 2:29 of the third, when he stuffed a rebound of Isac Lundestrom’s quick shot under Lehner’s left pad.
 Maatta restored Chicago’s two-goal lead 90 seconds later on a high shot from the left point that sailed past Gibson on the stick side.

-NOTES: Ducks RW and leading scorer Jakob Silfverberg missed his second game with an upper-body injury.
+NOTES: Jones left with an upper-body injury in the second period after being struck by a puck and didn’t return. … Ducks RW and leading scorer Jakob Silfverberg missed his second game with an upper-body injury.
 Silfverberg, named the Ducks lone All-Star, was excused by the NHL from the game in St. Louis on Jan.
-25 to be with his wife for the anticipated birth of the couple’s second child. … Chicago C Dylan Strome (right ankle) sat out his second game. … Anaheim recalled C Chase De Leo from San Diego of the AHL and assigned RW Troy Terry to the farm team.
+25 to be with his wife for the anticipated birth of the couple’s second child. … Chicago C Dylan Strome (right ankle) sat out his second game. … After the game, the Blackhawks assigned F John Quenneville to Rockford of the AHL. … Anaheim recalled C Chase De Leo from San Diego of the AHL and assigned RW Troy Terry to the farm team.
 De Leo didn’t dress for Saturday’s game.
 He’s from La Mirada, California, a few miles from the Honda Center.

 UP NEXT